-Our Artist-in-Residence program, which brings established Native artists to tribal reservation sites and to Evergreen to train and encourage other Native artists, has impacted a wide variety of people in a myriad of ways over the past ten years.
+Over the past ten years, our Artist-in-Residence program, which brings established Native artists to tribal reservation sites and to Evergreen to train and encourage other Native artists, has impacted a wide variety of people in a myriad of ways.

 At times, the focus of the residencies was to preserve almost-lost art forms, such as Ravenstail weaving and bentwood box-making.

-2014 Toi Sgwigwialt Artist in Residence: Lyonel Grant
+2014 Toi sgʷigʷialʔtxʷ Artist in Residence:

 Lyonel Grant is one of Aotearoa’s preeminent sculptors, and the designer and carver of extraordinary meeting houses such as Te Noho Kotahitanga marae at Unitec’s Owairaka campus.
 This wharenui whare whakairo, carved meeting house, is startlingly innovative yet is balanced by a committed return to the structural integrity of the past in which the carved poupou and heke are not mere decoration of a pre-constructed European framework, they are an integral part of the structure.

-Lyonel’s complex practice spans between the traditions of whakairi rakau, arising from his training at the New Zealand Maori Arts and Crafts Institute in Rotorua and later contemporary modes of art production.
+Lyonel’s complex practice spans between the traditions of whakairi rakau, arising from his training at the New Zealand Māori Arts and Crafts Institute in Rotorua and later contemporary modes of art production.
 It is at the complex intersections of these strands that his works both challenges and extends the categories and traditions of art practice in Aotearoa.

 His other notable meeting houses are Te Matapihi o te Rangi in Tokoroa and Ihenga at the Tangatarua Marae, on the Waiariki Institute of technology’s campus in Rotorua.
 He has also created other works around the country and in international forums.
 With Damien Skinner he collaborated on the book “Ihenga: Te Haerenga Hou,” an important introduction to the evolution of Maori carving in the 20th century.